 - Select one protein on the left and the second protein on the right.
-You may play with the other options, but the defaults should work fine. - apply
+You may play with the other options, but the defaults should work fine. - Turn off "Include secondary structure score" - Turn on "Show pairwise alignment" - apply

 You should see the structural similarity between the proteins.
 You should also look in the panel "MultAlignViewer".
 Look under